01 of 13

 Let the Turkey Rest Before Serving

 When you remove the turkey from the oven, cover it very loosely with foil and let it rest for at least 20 minutes.
 Don't worry, it won't get cold—a covered 20-pound turkey will stay hot for over 40 minutes, so don't rush it.
-Once the turkey has rested, it's time to carve that turkey.
+Once the turkey has rested, it's time to carve.